 - "America @ Work: New Deal Murals in New London and Beyond" (2012)

 For these exhibitions Barbara wrote catalogues and involved art history students.

 Barbara also continues to lecture, most recently, “Ashcan to Soup Can: the Vernacular in American Art,” a course for the Florence Griswold Museum, Old Lyme, CT (2013).
 She plans to continue lecturing, participating in conferences, and traveling the world.
-Current plans include trips to see architecture in Scotland and ancient sites in Jordan.
+Current plans include trips to Brazil and Italy.